vinyasv/VideoRAG/README.md

 - Show Gemini's answer
 - Display clickable clip buttons
 - Click → video seeks to exact timestamp

+## Recent Improvements

+### Temporal Query Accuracy
+The system now automatically detects temporal queries (questions about "when" something happened) and enhances the LLM prompt to:
+- Extract precise timestamps from security camera overlays (e.g., "12:14:27 PM on 09/14/2016")
+- Provide relative times when no camera timestamp is visible (e.g., "approximately 0:06 into the clip")
+- Improvement: 50% to 100% temporal accuracy on test queries

+### Score Normalization
+Hybrid search combines bounded KNN vector scores (0-1) with unbounded BM25 text scores, which previously caused score variance of 0.5 to 18+.
+The system now applies min-max normalization to ensure:
+- All scores consistently fall between 0-1
+- Fair comparison across different queries and videos
+- Improvement: Score variance reduced by 93% (range from 13.3 to 1.0)

 ## Example Workflow